IBM/db2-event-store-taxi-trips/README.md

 When the reader has completed this code pattern, they will understand how to:
 * Install IBM Db2 Event Store developer edition
-* Interact with Db2 Event Store through a notebook
+* Interact with Db2 Event Store using Python and a Jupyter notebook
 * Use a Java program to insert into IBM Db2 Event Store
-* Query the database while inserts are in progress
+* Query the database and chart statistics while events are processed
-* Use the asynchronous API to insert into a Db2 Event Store table

 ![](doc/source/images/architecture.png)